grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ## extensions

-The list of extensions that the plugin registers under other extension points.
+The list of extensions that the plugin registers below other extension points.

 ### Properties